Webpage created: July 23, 2017

 KING STREET WESLEYAN METHODIST CHAPEL

-The first King Street Wesleyan Methodist Chapel was on the corner of King Street and Tracy Street.
+The first King Street Wesleyan Methodist Chapel was on the corner of King Street and Tracey Street.

 Wesleyan in origin, the foundation stone was laid on Tuesday May 17th 1864 by Mr John Allen of Ivybridge, a great supporter of Methodism in Plymouth.
 A Sunday School was established on Sunday July 3rd 1864 in a workshop in Flora Street, where some 250 children were soon being taught by twelve male and female teachers.